scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ### Exercise: *Printable* Library

 Scala provides a `toString` method to let us convert any value to a `String`.
 However, this method comes with a few disadvantages.
 It is implemented for *every* type in the language, many implementations are of limited use, and we can't opt-in to specific implementations for specific types.

 Let's define a `Printable` type class to work around these problems:

- 1. Define a trait `Printable[A]` containing a single method `format`.
+ 1. Define a type class `Printable[A]` containing a single method `format`.
     `format` should accept a value of type `A` and returns a `String`.

- 2. Create an object `PrintDefaults` containing default implementations of `Printable[A]` for `String` and `Int`.
+ 2. Create an object `PrintInstances` containing instances of `Printable` for `String` and `Int`.

- 3. Define an object `Print` with two generic interface methods:
+ 3. Define an object `PrintSyntax` with two generic interface methods:

     - `format` accepts a value of type `A` and a `Printable` of the corresponding type.
-It uses the relevant `Printable` to return a
+      It uses the relevant `Printable` to convert the `A` to a `String`.
-    `String` version of `A`;

     - `print` accepts the same parameters as `format` and returns `Unit`.
       It prints the `A` value to the console using `println`.

 <div class="solution">
 These steps define the three main components of our type class.
 First we define `Printable`---the *type class* itself:

 ```tut:book
 trait Printable[A] {